athomasoriginal/com.betweentwoparens/src/posts/002-what-the-reagent-component.md

 What the above shows is that `Welcome` is not a child of `React.component` even though it has all the properties and methods that `React.Component` has.
 This is why were lucky that React is smart about detecting [class vs. function components].

-Second, by `copying` rather than `linking` prototypes we could inccur a performance cost but again, in our case this cost is negligible.
+Second, by `copying` rather than `linking` prototypes we could inccur a performance cost.
+How much of a performance hit?
+In our case this cost is likely negligible.

 ::: note
-For those who want to know why the Reagent team chose to modify the pseudoclassical instantiation pattern I do not really have an answer.
-At the end of the day, they do more or less the same things without any significant downsides<a href="#why-modify" aria-describedby="footnote-label" id="why-modify-ref">?</a>
+For those who want to know why the Reagent team chose to modify the pseudoclassical instantiation pattern the [official response] from the current maintainer of the Reagent to this post from the current maintainer of the Reagent to this post.
 :::

 ## Conclusion

-I think it's important to dive into the weeds.
-In my experience, it's these detours and thorough questioning of topics which has led to considerable improvements in my programming skill and general comfort with increasingly challenging topics.

-However, I think the biggest thing for me is something I referenced a few times in this post: "cultural knowledge".
-I have come to see that that is the most powerful tools we have as a species.
-It's unfortunate that this kind of information is not always available and my hope is that I could fill some of the gaps with this writing and maybe even open the door to works which can be built ontop of this.

-Less philosophically though, I find it encouraging to know that everything is, generally speaking, JavaScript under the hood.
-This is important because it allows us to take advantage of what has come before and really dig into interesting ways we can use and manipulate JS from within CLJS.
+In my experience, digging into the weeds and going on these detours has been an important part of my growth as a developer.
+The weeds have allowed me to be a better programmer because I'm honing my ability to understand challenging topics and find answers.
+The result is a strange feeling of calm and comfort.

+This calm and comfort shouldn't be overlooked.
+So much of our day-to-day is left unquestioned and unanalyzed.
+We let knowledge become "cultural" or "tribal".
+This is scary.
+It's scary because it leads to bad decisions because no one around us knows the whys or wherefores.
+Ultimately, it's a bad habit.
+A bad habit which is seen by some as a virtue because it would simply take too much time for to learn things ourselves.
+That's until you actually start doing this kind of work and spend time learning and observing and seeing that these "new things" we're seeing all the time aren't really new, but just another example of that old thing back.

 ::: footnotes